jest-community/eslint-plugin-jest/docs/rules/valid-expect.md

 ### `typecheck`

-Use TypeScript type information to check that `toThrow` assertions are being passed a callable.
+Use TypeScript type information to check that `toThrow` type assertions are being passed a callable.

 This option requires type information from `@typescript-eslint/parser`, such as a configured `parserOptions.project`.